Home > Circuit Breakers > Air Circuit Breaker

 Multi-Region Certification and Compliance Support

-CE, UKCA, and IEC 60947-2 compliance documentation is provided.
-Type test certificates from accredited laboratories (ASTA, KEMA, or equivalent) are available for the complete ACB range, supporting switchboard manufacturers’ conformity assessments.
+Compliance documentation including IEC 60947-2 is provided.
+Type test certificates from accredited laboratories are available for the complete UKDW1 ACB range, supporting switchboard manufacturers’ conformity assessments.

 Direct Technical Access to KRIPAL ACB Engineers